Harsh24081990/SQL-DB_concepts/SQL_Type_of_views.md

 A **Temporary View** exists only for the **current session or connection**.
 Once you disconnect, it disappears automatically.
 It’s not stored permanently in the database.

+Mostly used in tools like Databricks, Spark, Hive.

 ### **Syntax to Create:**

 ```sql